 The Pastoral Care department supports students in social, emotional and academic growth.
 Pastoral Care acts as a resource to help students process, acquire and apply the knowledge and skills to establish and maintain healthy relationships, work toward and achieve their goals, manage their emotions, develop healthy identities and make responsible decisions.
 They work as encouragers and advocates for students as they grow, learn and transition.
 Pastoral Care Coordinators also work in collaboration with parents, teachers, administrators, learning support, and other staff to provide holistic support for students.
 Pastoral Care can give suggestions and referral information to outside sources for additional counseling and support.

 OIS has adopted the Collaborative for Academic, Social, and Emotional Learning (CASEL) standards for evidence-based social and emotional learning.
 Social and emotional learning (SEL) teaches students to manage emotions, set goals, show empathy, maintain positive relationships, and make responsible decisions.
 Because social and emotional skills are critical to being a good student and citizen, OIS makes SEL an integral part of education from kindergarten through high school.

-We have full-time, well-qualified Secondary and Elementary Pastoral Care Coordinators.
-This team works with the students in age-appropriate ways to provide emotional support and coordinates with teachers and principals when necessary.
-When a child may benefit from counselling, they will contact the parent and consult with the principal.
+We have full-time, well-qualified Pastoral Care Coordinators who work with the students in age-appropriate ways to provide social and emotional support and coordinate with teachers and principals when necessary.
+When a child may benefit from counseling, they will contact the parent and consult with the principal.

 OIS takes the responsibility of child protection seriously.
 OIS works diligently to create a safe and positive environment in which children of all ages can grow.
 Child safety and protection is the responsibility of every adult within OIS.
 Staff are expected to conduct themselves with integrity and professionalism to create a safe, positive, and nurturing environment for children as well as to protect and safeguard children at the highest standards.